clementw168/clementw168.github.io/_posts/automatants/2021-12-15-genetic-algorithm-maze.md

 ## Introduction

-Genetic algorithms are a fascinating class of optimization methods inspired by the process of natural selection.
+Genetic algorithms are an interesting class of optimization methods inspired by the process of natural selection.
 In this project, I applied a genetic algorithm to solve a maze with a fun twist: the algorithm never sees the maze layout.
 Instead, it provides a list of moves of a fixed length and only receives feedback in the form of the distance to the exit and how many times it has bumped into a wall.

 This project was a playground for experimenting with genetic algorithms and object-oriented programming in Python, and also a great opportunity to build a simple game interface with Pygame.